zchee/golang-wiki/WindowsCrossCompiling.md

 GOOS=windows GOARCH=amd64 go install
 ```

+Note also that `cgo` is disabled when cross-compiling, so any file that mentions `import "C"` will be silently ignored (See https://github.com/golang/go/issues/24068).

 ## Older Go version (<1.5)

 I use linux/386, but, I suspect, this procedure will apply to other host platforms as well.